opendocsg/slw-judgments-backfill/2008_SGHC_21/report.md

  (5) The “rule” that words should be given their “natural and ordinary meaning” reflects the common sense proposition that we do not easily accept that people have made linguistic mistakes, particularly in formal documents.
 On the other hand, if one would nevertheless conclude from the background that something must have gone wrong with the language, the law does not require judges to attribute to the parties an intention which they plainly could not have had.
 Lord Diplock made this point more vigorously when he said in Antaios Compania Naviera S.A. v.
 Salen Rederierna A.B.
 [1985] A.C.
 191, 201: “if detailed semantic and syntactical analysis of words in a commercial contract is going to lead to a conclusion that flouts business commonsense, it must be made to yield to business commonsense.”

-14     The above principles have been endorsed by the Court of Appeal, most recently in _Sandar Aung v Parkway Hospitals Singapore Pte Ltd (trading as Mount Elizabeth Hospital) and another_ [2007] 2 SLR 891.
+14     The above principles have been endorsed by the Court of Appeal, most recently in _Sandar Aung v Parkway Hospitals Singapore Pte Ltd (trading as Mount Elizabeth Hospital) and another_ <span class="citation">[2007] 2 SLR 891</span>.
 In _Sandar Aung_ , Phang JA stated that even if the plain language of the contract appears otherwise clear, the construction consequently placed on such language should not be inconsistent with the context in which the contract was entered into if this context is clear or even obvious, since the context and circumstances in which the contract was made would reflect the intention of the parties when they entered into the contract and utilised the (contractual) language

 they did.
 At paragraph 31, quoting from _Chitty on Contracts_ Vol 1 (Sweet & Maxwell, 29th Ed, 2004) at para 12-115, Phang JA stated: